EtienneTho/proise/README.md

 Python3 depedencies: `tensorflow`, `numpy`, `matplotlib`, `keras`, `tensorflow`, `sklearn`, `random`

 ### Get started
-Download or clone the repository.
+  1. Download or clone the repository.

-## Running the tests

-The functions are all written in the `'./lib/proise.py'` file.
+  2. All the functions are in the `'./lib/proise.py'` file and can be called by importing `lib` with `'from lib import FUNCTION'`

 ## Demo on MNIST
 A use case on the database of handwritten digits MNIST is provided in `./demo.py` and summarized in below.
-The CNN trained on MNIST can be refitted with `./fit_cnn_mnist.py`
+The CNN trained on MNIST can be refitted with `'./fit_cnn_mnist.py'`

 ### Reverse correlation
 The typical use of the reverse correlation method (Ahumada et al., 1976) uses the two following functions: